Tom Eaves

-Thomas James Eaves (born 14 January 1992) is an English professional footballer who plays as a striker for club Northampton Town.
+Thomas James Eaves (born 14 January 1992) is an English professional footballer who plays as a striker most recently for Northampton Town.

 Career

 Oldham Athletic

 Eaves was born in Liverpool, Merseyside.
 He joined Oldham Athletic's Centre of Excellence as a youth player at Under-15 age group having previously been at Crewe Alexandra.

 He made his Football League debut on 23 January 2010 as a substitute during a 1–0 defeat to Millwall.
 He made 15 appearances in the 2009/10 season for Oldham, all of them as a substitute.
 Eaves' breakthrough in the first team soon earned him his first professional contract on a two-year contract.
 However, Manager Dave Penney claimed that Eaves rejected a new contract and dropped him from the first team unless he resolved his own future.

 He scored a hat-trick in a pre-season friendly against Bolton Wanderers on 28 July 2010.
 Shortly after, Eaves' performance soon attracted from many clubs were keen to sign him.
 Manager Paul Dickov later confirmed that there were offers from clubs to sign Eaves.